zuozhiw/zuozhiw.github.io/content/about.md

 </style>

 <div class="news" markdown=1>

+- 2023-08: Had great fun attending VLDB 2023 in Vancouver.
-- 2023-07: I started my job at Observe Inc.
+- 2023-07: Started my job at Observe Inc.
-- 2023-06: I graduated from UC Irvine.
+- 2023-06: Graduated from UC Irvine.
-- 2023-04: I passed my PhD final defense.
+- 2023-04: Passed my PhD final defense.
-- 2023-04: I had a blast attending ICDE 2023 in Anaheim, just steps away from UCI.
+- 2023-04: Had a blast attending ICDE 2023 in Anaheim, just steps away from UCI.
 - 2023-03: The last time I served as a TA for CS122B, one of the most popular courses at UCI.
 I have done TA for this course 6 times and made numerous improvements.
 - 2022-09: Our paper "Fries: Fast and Consistent Runtime Reconfiguration in Dataflow Systems with Transactional Guarantees" accepted by VLDB 2023!
-- 2022-09: I participated remotely in our Texera VLDB 2022 demo, with my colleagues in Sydney and me in Irvine working collaboratively on a workflow at the same time.
+- 2022-09: Participated remotely in our Texera VLDB 2022 demo, with my colleagues in Sydney and me in Irvine working collaboratively on a workflow at the same time.
-- 2022-09: I posted my [first blog](https://texera.github.io/blog/data-crawling-using-texera-with-python-user-defined-functions/) on using Texera for web crawling and ETL process.
+- 2022-09: Posted my [first blog](https://texera.github.io/blog/data-crawling-using-texera-with-python-user-defined-functions/) on using Texera for web crawling and ETL process.
-- 2022-08: I passed my topic defense exam.
+- 2022-08: Passed my topic defense exam.
-- 2022-06: I attended SIGMOD 2022 in person in Philadelphia.
+- 2022-06: Attended SIGMOD 2022 in person in Philadelphia.
 It was super fun to attend my first in-person conference after covid.
 - 2022-06: Two demo papers accepted by VLDB 2022.

 </div>